-The Encina Wastewater Authority (EWA) is a Joint Powers Authority formed by the Member Agencies to operate and administer the Encina Joint System and is responsible for the management, maintenance and operations of the joint system.
+The Encina Wastewater Authority (EWA) is a joint powers authority formed by the member agencies to operate and administer the Encina Joint System and is responsible for the management, maintenance and operations of the joint system.
 EWA may be terminated as the operator and administrator at the discretion of the member agencies.

-As the operator and administrator, EWA bills the member agencies for its share of the operating costs of the Encina Joint System based on its ownership and usage.
+As the operator and administrator, EWA bills the member agencies for its share of the operating costs of the Encina Joint System based on member agency ownership and usage.
 The Encina Wastewater Authority does not recognize any operating income or loss (before depreciation).
 Net operating expenditures in excess of users' assessments are treated as accounts receivable on the EWA's books and charged to users' accounts in the following year.
 In addition, EWA requires member agencies to maintain various reserves on deposit with EWA.

-At June 30, 2023, Leucadia Wastewater District was required to maintain a capital reserve of \$445,200.
+At June 30, 2024, Leucadia Wastewater District was required to maintain a capital reserve of \$445,200.